Gingerbread house: Modern times

 In modern times, the tradition has continued in certain places in Europe.
 In Germany, Christmas markets sell decorated gingerbread before Christmas.
-(Lebkuchenhaus or Pfefferkuchenhaus are the German terms for a gingerbread house.)
+Lebkuchenhaus or Pfefferkuchenhaus are the German terms for a gingerbread house.
 Making gingerbread houses is a Christmas tradition in many families.
 They are typically made before Christmas using pieces of baked gingerbread dough assembled with melted sugar.
 The roof 'tiles' can consist of frosting or candy.
 The gingerbread house yard is usually decorated with icing to represent snow.

 A gingerbread house does not have to be an actual house, although it is the most common.
-It can be anything from a castle to a small cabin, or another kind of building, such as a church, an art museum, or a sports stadium, and other items, such as cars, gingerbread men and gingerbread women, can be made of gingerbread dough.
+It can be anything from a castle to a small cabin, or another kind of building, such as a church, an art museum, or a sports stadium.
+Other items, such as cars, gingerbread men, and gingerbread women, can be made of gingerbread dough.

 In most cases, royal icing is used as an adhesive to secure the main parts of the house, as it can be made quickly and forms a secure bond when set.

 In Sweden, gingerbread houses are prepared on Saint Lucy's Day.
 Since 1991, the people of Bergen, Norway, have built a city of gingerbread houses each year before Christmas.
 Named Pepperkakebyen (Norwegian for "the gingerbread village"), it is claimed to be the world's largest such city.
 Every child under the age of 12 can make their own house at no cost with the help of their parents.
 In 2009, the gingerbread city was destroyed in an act of vandalism.
 A group of building design, construction, and sales professionals in Washington, D.C., also collaborate on a themed "Gingertown" every year.

 In the United States, the National Gingerbread House Competition began in 1992 at the Grove Park Inn in Asheville, North Carolina.
 In San Francisco, the Fairmont and St. Francis hotels display rival gingerbread houses during the Christmas season.